 Financial benefits are only one element to consider, however, in a review of direct contracting.
 Additionally, a plan sponsor needs to evaluate the operational components as well as the strategic fit within their organization.

-WBC is well-equipped to help you through this evaluation process.
+WBC is well-equipped to help you through this evaluation process and ultimately, the installation and operations of a plan sponsors’ pharmacy benefit program.
 A claims re-pricing and contract analysis will provide the plan sponsor with a preliminary report on whether there is financial opportunity and can quantify the degree of improvement available.
 Once the scope has been defined, a feasibility analysis will examine all of the elements involved in creating the business case for recommending a change in your pharmacy benefit arrangements.
 This process includes: